KittyGiraudel/sass-guidelines/index.md

 # Contribute

 Sass Guidelines is a free project I maintain in my spare time.
 Needless to say it is quite a large amount of work to keep everything up-to-date, documented and relevant.
-It takes me a lot of time and knowing that you liked it is already much appreciated!
+Obviously knowing that you liked this styleguide is already much appreciated!

-Now, if you feel like contributing, please know that tweeting about it, spreading the word of fixing the single typo on the [GitHub repository][repository] would be great!
+Now, if you feel like contributing, please know that tweeting about it, spreading the word of fixing a tiny typo by opening an issue or a pull-request on the [GitHub repository][repository] would be great!
 Also, I like beer if you wanna pay me back.

 # About Sass

 > Sass is an extension of CSS that adds power and elegance to the basic language.

-This is how Sass describes itself in its documentation.
+This is how [Sass][sass] describes itself in its [documentation][sass_documentation].
 Sass' ultimate objective is to fix CSS flaws.
 CSS, as we all know, is not the best language in the world.
 While very simple to learn, it can quickly get quite messy, especially on large projects.

 This is where Sass comes in, as a meta-language, to improve CSS syntax in order to provide extra features and handy tools.
 Meanwhile, Sass wants to be conservative regarding CSS language.